-Bristol, UK, Statue Of Protestor Jen Reid Removed After One Day
+Bristol, UK, Statue Of Protester Jen Reid Removed After One Day

-The statue of Black protestor Jen Reid has been removed a day after being erected in Bristol, U.K., the BBC reported.
+The statue of Black protester Jen Reid has been removed a day after being erected in Bristol, U.K., the BBC reported.

-The statue was an unauthorized replacement for the statue of 17th century slave trader Edward Colston.
-As previously reported by The Inquisitr, Black Lives Matter protestors removed Colston’s statue and toppled it into Bristol Harbor during protests on June 7.
+The sculpture was an unauthorized replacement for the statue of 17th century slave trader Edward Colston.
+As previously reported by The Inquisitr, Black Lives Matter protesters removed Colston’s statue and toppled it into Bristol Harbor during demonstrations on June 7.

-At 5:30 a.m.
-On Thursday, July 16, Bristol City Council contractors took down the resin and steel statue of Reid by artist Marc Quinn — as seen in the image below — 24 hours after its installation.
+At 5:30 a.m. on Thursday, July 16, Bristol City Council contractors took down the resin and steel statue of Reid by artist Marc Quinn — as seen in the Instagram image below — 24 hours after its installation.

 “The future of the plinth and what is installed on it must be decided by the people of Bristol,” Bristol Mayor Marvin Rees said in a statement on behalf of the Bristol City Council.